James van Riemsdyk Game Preview: Bruins vs. Blue Jackets

 van Riemsdyk Season Stats Insights

-- van Riemsdyk has averaged 13:30 of ice time this season (with a plus-minus of +5).
+- In 22 games this season, van Riemsdyk has averaged 13:29 on the ice, while putting up a plus-minus of +4.

-- van Riemsdyk has netted a goal in a game four times this season in 19 games played, including multiple goals once.
+- In four of 22 games this season, van Riemsdyk has scored a goal, and he has one game with multiple goals.

-- In 10 of 19 games this season, van Riemsdyk has recorded a point, and four of those games included multiple points.
+- van Riemsdyk has a point in 10 of 22 games this year, with multiple points in four of them.

-- The implied probability is 52.4% that van Riemsdyk hits the over on his points prop total based on the odds.
+- van Riemsdyk's implied probability to go over his point total is 52.4% based on the odds.

-- There is an implied probability of 35.7% of van Riemsdyk going over his assist prop bet, considering the moneyline odds.
+- There is a 35.7% chance of van Riemsdyk having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.